b13/bolt/README.md

 This package is a TYPO3 extension that makes integration work easier.

-We consider it best practice to run a site and all custom Backend Layouts, TypoScript, PageTS in one place, a so-called "site extension".
+We consider it "best practice" to run a site and all custom Backend Layouts, TypoScript, PageTS in one place, a so-called "site extension".
 We prefix them with "site_" making it something like "site_myproject".

 Then, the tricky part starts: